auli-aziz/auli-aziz/README.md

 <h3>About Me</h3>
-A computer engineering major who's interested in higher level programming despite my degree being "lower-level".
-Besides getting a strong knowledge of computer networks from computer engineering, I'm also confident in my ability to make some meaningful applications such as websites and mobile apps.
-I am generally more interested toward projects in software engineering (Web Dev, Mobile Dev, Game Dev) and artificial intelligence.
-Let's collaborate and ace some projects!
+I'm a computer engineering major, and while my degree focuses more on the lower-level side, I'm really interested in diving into higher-level programming.
+I’ve got a solid understanding of computer networks, and I enjoy working on projects like websites and mobile apps.
+I'm especially excited about software engineering (Web Dev, Mobile Dev, Game Dev) and AI.
+Let’s collaborate and create something great together!

 <h2 align="left">🤓 Tech Stack</h2>